vidbina/nixos-configuration/README.md

 changes that you aren't sure you may want to persist yet.
 After playing around with the new configuration for a while one can persist the changes by running a switch operations. :wink:

-# Enable Overlays

-By simlinking the overlays directory to ~/.config/nixpkgs/overlays.

 > In both `nixos-rebuild test` as in `nixos-rebuild switch` all changes are
 > actually installed.
 The only difference is that `nixos-rebuild switch`